calway/Metro-UI-CSS/source/components/sidenav-simple/README.md

-# Sidenav Simple Component
+# Sidenav Simple

-The Sidenav Simple component provides a compact, icon-based side navigation menu that can expand to show titles.
+A compact, icon-based side navigation menu that can expand to show titles.
+This component provides a clean, space-efficient navigation solution that can be used in various layouts.

+## Dependencies

+This component has no JavaScript dependencies as it's purely CSS-based.

 ## Usage

+### Basic Usage

 ```html
 <ul class="sidenav-simple">